oqolarte/oblong/content/project/site.md

 - The "[Best Motherfucking Website](https://bestmotherfucking.website)"
 - [Dan Luu's website](https://danluu.com), although it begs a few design tweaks to improve readability.
 - And other small, obscure personal websites that we have yet to discover.

-## To-Do

-Here's a wishlist of sorts that I need to do for this site:
-- [X] Purchase a proper domain name for this site
-- [X] Move away from GitHub Pages and host somewhere else, [preferably on a machine I own]({{< ref "/project/server.md" >}}).
-GitHub has become more bloated over the years.
-I'd like to step away from that.
-- [X] Have TLS certificate, preferably from [Let's Encrypt](https://letsencrypt.org), because there's really no excuse to use just HTTP
-- [ ] Get at least a score of 50 on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)

-When all of the items in this (growing) list is ticked off, this TODO segment will be deleted.

 [^ads]: That's just a wild claim.
 I have no proof of it *yet*, but absence of evidence doesn't mean evidence of absence, *no*?